salbajnr247/BRILL-PRIME/README.md

 # Brill Prime

-Brill Prime is an application designed for vendors to manage their sales, inventory, and business operations.
+A Flutter application for commodity trading and delivery services.

 ## Features